DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Abraham disclose all the claimed limitations as shown above but fails to teach wherein he vent opening has a diameter of about 0.005 to 0.060 inches.
+Abraham fails to teach wherein he vent opening has a diameter of about 0.005 to 0.060 inches, and wherein the vent opening has an exposed surface area of about 0.0070 to about 0.0282 in^2.

 Fisch teaches that it is known in the art to manufacture a support member (12) with vent openings (34) that can have diameters of about 0.005 to 0.060 inches (col. 3.
 Ll.
 61 – col. 4, ll.
 19).

-It would have been obvious to one of ordinary skill in the art at the time the invention was made to have manufacture the vent opening with the claimed sizes, in order to adjust what could pass through the opening, and since such a modification would be using known vent opening size on a support member.
-A change in size is generally recognized as being within the level of ordinary skill in the art. ).
+It would have been obvious to one of ordinary skill in the art at the time the invention was made to have manufacture the vent openings with the claimed sizes, in order to adjust what could pass through the opening, and since such a modification would be using known vent opening size on a support member.
+A change in size is generally recognized as being within the level of ordinary skill in the art.
 The method claimed is present in the modified structure taught by Abraham.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to have changed the thickness of the sealing member, such that wherein the vent opening has an exposed surface area of about 0.0070 to about 0.0282 in^2, in order to adjust the strength of the sealing element and since Abraham discloses that the thickness can be adjusted through routine experimentation (col. 9, lines 5-9).

-Abraham fails to teach the support member comprises at least one of a polymer film, a polymer foam, a metal foil, a pulp material, paper, and combinations thereof, and wherein the vent opening is positioned below the tab or not below the tab.
+The modified structure of Abraham teaches all the claimed limitations as shown above but fails to teach the support member comprises at least one of a polymer film, a polymer foam, a metal foil, a pulp material, paper, and combinations thereof, and wherein the vent opening is positioned below the tab or not below the tab.

 Bourgeois teaches that it is known in the art to manufacture a support member as a laminate comprising a plurality of layers (Abstract), wherein the support member comprises at least one of a polymer film, a polymer foam, a metal foil, a pulp material, paper, and combinations thereof (pars.
 0025-0027), and further comprising an upper laminate partially coupled to the support member and defining a tab (par.
 0145), wherein tab only covers apportion of the support member (Fig. 7).